 • Ascultation (listening to the patient to detect wheezing).

 • .
 In this case, the ratio of oxygen and carbon dioxide in the blood is considered.
-With illness, the right balance is disturbed.
-With the help of the same analysis, information is obtained on ESR, hypoxemia and leukocytosis.
+In case of illness it is disrupted the right balance.
+Using the same analysis, information about ESR, hypoxemia and leukocytosis is obtained.

-• Percussion (tapping with fingers) in order to reveal the nature of the sound.
+• Percussion (tapping with fingers) in order to identify the nature of the sound.

 How to distinguish bronchiolitis from asthma and pneumonia during diagnosis?